BaiShuanghao/CDFSC-MLP/README.md

 ## Contact
 If you have any questions, please create an issue on this repository or contact at baishuanghao@stu.xjtu.edu.cn.

 ## Acknowledgements

 Our code is based on [LibFewShot](https://github.com/RL-VIG/LibFewShot) repository.
 We thank the authors for releasing their code.
-If you use their and code, please consider citing their work as well.
+If you use their code, please consider citing their work as well.

 ```bibtex
 @article{li2021LibFewShot,